stealthbomber10/stealthbomber10.github.io/_posts/2018-07-13-internship-advice.md

 You don't want a crappy resume to be the reason you're not getting interviews.
 This is the only thing recruiters are looking at to choose who to interview, so you need to make it as dynamite as you can.
 Mine from freshman year absolutely sucked, so I scrapped it a year later and made a new one.

 Luckily, there are templates that other people have made for you.
 In my opinion, you should just go with the [Deedy Resume](https://github.com/deedy/Deedy-Resume).
-It's clean, it'll show you're in with the HN-hipster CS crowd, and it might even be your first introduction to LaTeX.
+It's clean, it'll show you're in with the Hacker News hipster CS crowd, and it might even be your first introduction to LaTeX.
 I guarantee that it's better than anything you'll end up making from scratch.
 You can thank me later.

 [These](https://www.rpi.edu/dept/arc/training/latex/resumes/) templates
 are nice if you want something more bare-bones, and [this one](https://www.latextemplates.com/template/friggeri-resume-cv) is also pretty good.
 Still can't go wrong with Deedy.